Melbourne Cup Calcutta 31st October 2022

 What are the rules of our Melbourne Cup Calcutta?

 The Calcutta commences with one ticket being drawn bearing the name of a runner in the Melbourne Cup.
 Then a Calcutta ticket will be drawn from a separate barrel.
 The name of the horse and the ticket drawer will be displayed on a Calcutta spreadsheet.

 In the Melbourne Cup, generally, there are 24 runners, meaning that 24 horses and tickets will be drawn.
 Should your ticket come up, you “own” that horse ahead of the auction stage.

 All proceeds from the ticket draw go into the prize pool.
 If your ticket is not drawn, never fear – the Calcutta is only just warming up.

 The auction for the horses will be done in order of horses drawn.

-Each horse is put up for auction, thus giving every Calcutta attendee the opportunity to bid on a runner.
+Each horse is put up for auction, thus allowing every Calcutta attendee to bid on a runner.
 It does not matter if your ticket wasn’t drawn – bidding is open to everybody.
 Horse owners can bid on any runner, including their own.
 The highest bidder wins the right to own that horse in the Cup.

 After the fee is decided

-Once a horse is auctioned off, and if the owner of the horse has the highest bid, they will only pay 50% of the money which will be placed on the prize pool.
+Once a horse is auctioned off, and if the owner of the horse has the highest bid, they will only pay 50% of the money which will be placed in the prize pool.

 All payments for the horses must be settled at the conclusion of the auction and must be made in cash.
 Should a bidder fail to pay, the horse will be re-auctioned.